-Just keep three points of contact and put your electronics in a dry bag in case you fall on your butt and get soaked.
+Just keep three points of contact and again, put your electronics in a dry bag in case you fall on your butt and get soaked.

 At the end of the falls, there’s another bamboo foot path leading up and out of the ravine.
 When you reach the top of the ravine, hang a left and walk back to the Tumpak Sewu parking area.

-Voila, you’ve completed the loop.
+Voilà, you’ve completed the loop!
 Two awesome waterfalls in one hike!

 How To Get To Tumpak Sewu Waterfall